-We do not look on complaints as unwanted.
+We don't look on complaints as unwanted.
 In fact, they may help us to see where our services or procedures might be improved.
-So do let us know where you feel we have made a mistake or done something which you found unsatisfactory or unacceptable.
-Even if you do not think your particular concern amounts to a 'complaint' we would still like to know about it.
+So do let us know if you feel we have made a mistake or done something which you found unsatisfactory or unacceptable.
+Even if you don't think that your particular concern amounts to a 'complaint' we would still like to know about it.
 You may help us to deal with something we would otherwise overlook.

 Step 1: Contacting us

 The first step is to talk to a member of rightsnet staff.
-This can be done quite informally, either directly or by telephone.
-You can find our contact details on our website: rightsnet.org.uk/contact
+This can be done quite informally, including by email.
+You can reach any of us via [firstname]@rightsnet.org uk or via email@example.com.
+You can also contact us via our website: rightsnet.org.uk/contact

 Step 2: Taking your complaint further

-We hope you will only feel the need to make a formal complaint as a last resort and that you will complain to the person dealing with the matter first to give them a chance to put things right.
-However, if you are still unhappy, the next step is to put your complaint in writing to the Chief Executive of rightsnet, setting out the details, explaining what you think went wrong and what you feel would put things right.
-Our Chief Executive can be contacted via firstname.lastname@example.org or at our registered address: Watson House, 54 Baker Street, London W1U 7BU.
+We hope you will only feel the need to make a formal complaint as a last resort and that you will contact the person dealing with the matter first to give them a chance to put things right.
+However if you are still unhappy, the next step is to put your complaint in writing to the Chief Executive of rightsnet, setting out the details, explaining what you think went wrong and what you feel would put things right.
+Our Chief Executive can be contacted via firstname.lastname@example.org or at our registered address: 4th Floor, 18 St Cross Street, London EC1N 8UN.

 Step 3: The next stage

-If you are not satisfied with the Chief Executive's investigation you can take your complaint to the rightsnet Board. rightsnet is a registered charity and as such is managed by a Board of Trustees.
+If you are not satisfied with our Chief Executive's investigation you can take your complaint to the rightsnet Board.
+We are a registered charity and as such are managed by a Board of Trustees.
 All materials relating to your complaint and to the Chief Executive's investigation will be sent to the Chair of the Board (contact details will be provided for you).
 S/he will let you know within seven working days that they have received your complaint and tell you when to expect a full response from them.

 rightsnet is the operating name of Lasa Charity UK Limited, a registered charity in England and Wales.
 Charity Reg No: 800140.

 It is a private company limited by guarantee, registered in England and Wales.
 Company Reg No: 1794098.
-Registered office: Watson House, 54 Baker Street, London W1U 7BU.
+Registered office: 4th Floor, 18 St Cross Street, London EC1N 8UN.